This woman flew Soviet combat missions in WWII. She is the last one left.

 She wears a white bouffant hairdo, a gold necklace in the shape of the Pe-2 Soviet plane used by her air force regiment, a scarf with crimson splashes, transparent pink nail lacquer and liberal amounts of heavy, floral perfume.

-The shelves of her home in Mytishchi — a town built for veterans about 15 miles northeast of Moscow — are stuffed with nostalgic photos.
+The shelves of her home in Mytishchi — a town with many veterans about 15 miles northeast of Moscow — are stuffed with nostalgic photos.
 And in pride of place stands a small white soapstone bear that is part of a wartime love story.

 After the Nazi invasion in 1941, the streets of Moscow were full of patriotic recruitment posters pulling at Brok-Beltsova’s conscience.